-Prosper offers personal loans to people who need it for a variety of reasons.
-As an investor, you invest in “notes,” or small slivers of the loans made through Propser.
-You can choose what you want to invest in or use auto invest.
+Prosper offers personal loans to people who need them for a variety of reasons.
+As an investor, you invest in “notes,” or small slivers of the loans made through Prosper.
+You can choose what you want to invest in or use auto-invest.
 You’ll need to use a whopping $25 of your $20,000 to start investing with Prosper.

 P2P sites usually offer advice for beginners on how best to set up their lending amounts.
 Prosper’s homepage has a letter system that moves from AA up to HR, denoting the increasing risks of lending.
 A word of advice: If you’re new to P2P lending, start at the lower interest rates and work your way up.

 You don’t want to stake your entire fund on a risky borrower.
 The higher interest rates can be enticing, but investing is about playing the long game.
 Consider your future goals before making any rash decisions.

 You can predict which risks are worthwhile by paying attention to a site’s default rate, too.
 This figure refers to the rate at which borrowers fail to meet their repayments.
 The higher the default rate of a P2P site, the higher the number of failed repayments.